dibakardey/ai-c2less-rt-lab/README.md

 .

 ⚠️ Disclaimer: This project is for educational & research purposes only.
-Do not use it for unauthorized access or malicious activity.
+Please do not use it for unauthorized access or malicious activity.